See what mortgage you qualify for

-As you learn about buying a home, you may hear the term “escrow” being thrown around.
-As a homeowner, you’ll be set up with a mortgage escrow account, which will serve you throughout the life of your mortgage.
+As you dip into the home buying waters, you may hear the term “escrow” being thrown around.
+As a homeowner, you’ll typically be set up with a mortgage escrow account, which will serve you throughout the life of your mortgage.
 In the early stages of buying a home, an escrow account is used to hold your down payment until closing.

 Understanding how escrow works can help you navigate the home buying process and budget for payments once you get your mortgage.

 What Is Escrow?